mgelbart/magnum-opiate/README.md

 Chapter 2
 -------------

 "Excuse me," Trey said, clearing his throat phlegmatically.
 He had made it down to the 12th floor, no thanks to gravity which, it appeared, did not apply to slow-moving elevators.
-But before Trey could even engage in a discusion about the receipt of the receipts, and his receipt thereof, he was accosted by his supervisor, Mr. Rowland T. "Rowlend" Harrison III.
+But before Trey could even engage in a discussion about the receipt of the receipts, and his receipt thereof, he was accosted by his supervisor, Mr. Rowland T. "Rowlend" Harrison III.
 Unfortunately, Rowlend knew how to strike the iron while it's hot, and wasn't going to let Trey off the hook, line, or sinker this time.
 "Agent Triple-O Seven," said Rowlend, "I don't know what your secret sauce is, but you haven't eliminated a single target in 15 years.
 I'm fed up.
 This is your last chance!"

 Trey shuddered voluntarily.
 On top of dealing with Rowlend, the light was streaming in the windows 3.1 times more than his eyes could really handle.
 "I know 'em when I see 'em," mused Trey.